-Tshele, a freelance photographer, was shot dead while he was photographing a community protest in Mothutlung near the town of Britz in the North West province, according to news reports.
+Michael Tshele, a freelance photographer, was shot dead on January 13, 2014, while photographing a community protest in Mothutlung near the town of Britz in the North West province, according to news reports.
 Protesters were demonstrating about the lack of water and sanitation in their community, news reports said.

 Residents told the local privately owned weekly City Press that police shot Tshele "in cold blood" while he had a camera in his hands.
 Tshele, who was popularly known as "Bra Mike," was a community activist and photojournalist who had contributed to the local online daily Kormorant newspaper and the local community newspaper Leseding News, according to the 2014 "State of the Newsroom report," an annual report published by Wits University in Johannesburg.